If you’re like us and you transitioned most (or all) of your business to working remotely in 2020, we can relate to your experiences!

 1. Set aside time for checking emails so you’re not a slave to your inbox.

 2. If you have to manage pets or children while you work, try to batch meal times or other things they need with activities you can do at that same time.
 This might mean listening to videos or messages while the children are eating.
-Or, you could get physical exercise during the kids’ outdoor playtime which also offers you fresh air and sunshine.
+Or, you could get exercise during outdoor playtime which also offers you fresh air and sunshine.
 Two birds, one stone!

 Staying Connected with Clients